 Increased Scope of “Secret” under the Trade Secret Protection Act

-The current Trade Secret Protection Act defines as “secret” technical or managerial information, which is useful for business activities and has been preserved as secret by “reasonable efforts.”
-It was considered by many as imposing a too restrictive definition of trade secret that is not inline with the international norms.
+The current Trade Secret Protection Act in Korea defines as “secret” technical or managerial information, that is useful for business activities and has been preserved as secret by “reasonable efforts.”
+It was considered by many as imposing a too-restrictive definition of trade secret that is not in line with international norms.

 Current definition of “trade secret” in Art.
 2, 2.: means information, including a production method, sale method, useful technical or business information for business activities, that is not known publicly,